Safety and Occupational Health Applied Sciences

 As a result of this program, students will demonstrate competence in critical and creative thinking, quantitative and technological literacy, advanced management, and writing skills.
 These abilities are the essential tools used by confident and competent leaders who initiate innovative technical solutions that are balanced with moral and ethical considerations in public and private sectors.

 Candidates for admission to the M.S.
-Safety and Occupational Health Applied Sciences must meet the requirements for graduate study at Keene State College and submit an Application for Graduate Study, including required materials to the KSC Admissions Office.
+Safety and Occupational Health Applied Sciences must meet the requirements for graduate study at Keene State College and submit an Application for Graduate Study, including required materials to the Graduate Studies Office.
 For additional information, refer to the Graduate Application.

 SAFE 601 Current Issues in Safety